severalnines/docs/user-guide/postgresql/manage.rst

 ''''''''''''''

 * **HAProxy Address**
 	- Select on which host to add the load balancer.
-If the host is not provisioned in ClusterControl (see `Hosts`_), type in the IP address.
+If the host has not been provisioned by ClusterControl (see `Hosts`_), type in the IP address or hostname.
 The required files will be installed on the new host.
 Note that ClusterControl will access the new host using passwordless SSH.

 * **cmdline**
 	- Specify the command line that ClusterControl should use to start the HAProxy service.
 You can verify this by using ``ps -ef | grep haproxy`` and retrieve the full command how the HAProxy process started.
 Copy the full command line and paste it in the textfield.